hackgvl/nights/.github/ISSUE_TEMPLATE/logistics---gather-in-advance.md

 - [ ] Print a check-in list from Meetup.com.

 ## Food
+- [ ] Gather extension cords and power strips.
+Be sure the amperage and outlet distribution are sufficient for the load for any higher load appliances (ovens, crockpots, hot plates, microwave)
 - [ ] Gather, sanitize, and bring any knives, cutting boards, can openers, food processors, and other food preparing tools as needed
 - [ ] Gather all serving bowls, utensils, spoon rests for messy spoons
 - [ ] Gather any to-go containers needed to store leftover food and/or to-go boxes to have volunteers or guests take home extra food.